alexleach/bp_helpers/README.md

 - Header Files:-
   - [buffer.hpp]

-    Defines a ResultConverter, where an iostream can be exposed with a PyTypeObject conforming to Python's ["old style buffer object"s][1].
+    Defines a `buffer<>` template `ResultConverter`, allowing an iostream to be exposed with a custom `PyTypeObject`.
+This is the object that manages and describes each Python object instance to the C-API.
+The `PyTypeObject` exposed here was designed to conform to Python's ["old style buffer object"s][1].
   - [return_buffer_object.hpp]

-    Defines a `buffer<>` template, which can be used to map STL iostreams to a PyTypeObject's PyBufferProcs struct.
+    Defines a `return_value_policy` and `HolderGenerator` for the `buffer<>` template.
+These can be used by Boost Python code to wrap iostream-like objects to a `PyTypeObject`'s internal `PyBufferProcs` struct.
+This essentially enables buffering at Python's C-API level.
 - And their corresponding source files:-
   - [buffer.cpp]
   - [return_buffer_object.cpp]